chris-short/devopsish.com/content/post/141/index.md

 ## Tools

 [BPF Performance Tools by Brendan Gregg](https://amzn.to/2z6EeTi) (Amazon) — Pre-order The BPF version of Homer's Odyssey today!
-Seriously it's 700 pages, y'all.
+Seriously, it's 700 pages, y'all.
 I'm certain it's worth every penny though.

 [schemahero/schemahero](https://github.com/schemahero/schemahero) — A Kubernetes operator for declarative database schema management (GitOps for database schemas)

-[The dark side of kubeconfig](https://banzaicloud.com/blog/kubeconfig-security/) — That contents of that .kube directory is WAY more important than a lot of people realize.
+[The dark side of kubeconfig](https://banzaicloud.com/blog/kubeconfig-security/) — The contents of that .kube directory are WAY more important than a lot of people realize.

 [A brief history of Kubernetes, OpenShift, and IBM](https://developer.ibm.com/blogs/a-brief-history-of-red-hat-openshift/) — A good history of the product I'm about to work on: OpenShift.

 [The Horror of Microsoft Teams](https://medium.com/@joshuamkite/the-horror-of-microsoft-teams-c18360712361) — I bet it's better than the affront to good vision, GSuite Hangouts that Red Hat has decided is the chat platform of choice for the company.
 I rarely use it and am in Slack most of the day with some IRC too.
-Most of the people I know that have been forced to use anyone one product typically hate it.
+Most of the people I know that have been forced to use one product typically hate it.
 Give employees the flexibility to decouple their e-mail vendor from their chat vendor.

 [Building an auto-deployment pipeline using Jenkins and Ansible](https://www.redhat.com/sysadmin/virtual-auto-deployment-pipeline) — "Here's how one team used Ansible roles and Jenkins Pipeline to automate their Red Hat Virtualization for testing."